W. Hall Harris III: Education

-He completed his Ph.D. at the University of Sheffield (1989) and is currently Professor of New Testament Studies at Dallas Theological Seminary.
+He completed his Ph.D. at the University of Sheffield (1989) and is currently Senior Professor of New Testament Studies at Dallas Theological Seminary.

 Publications

 Harris has published The Descent of Christ: Ephesians 4:7-11 and Traditional Hebrew Imagery (AGJU 32); 1, 2, 3 John - Comfort and Counsel for a Church in Crisis; Lexham Greek-English Interlinear New Testament; and Lexham Greek-English New Testament: SBL Edition.